ryanmccombe/Curator2Refactor/docs/addASection/2_DynamicSections.md

   );
 };
 ```
+This is what is considered a "controlled input" in React - we're not changing the value of the input - it is always set to currentContent.caption.

+However, behind the scenes, every call to `onEdit` is updating `currentContent`, therefore, the illusion that the input is being directly edited is maintained.

-With style updates to make the previous `<h1>` styling now apply to this new input, the component should behave exactly as before, with the benefit that the caption can be edited, and the editor is made aware of any changes.
+After making CSS updates to cause the previous `<h1>` styling now apply to this new input, the component should behave exactly as before, with the benefit that the caption can be edited, and the editor is made aware of any changes.

 ![Caption Editable](./images/editable.png?raw=true "Caption Editable")